ibm-messaging/mq-jms-spring/README_TESTCONTAINERS.md

 ## Known limitations
 The only prebuilt public MQ container image released by IBM is for Linux/x64 systems.
-Therefore this `testcontainers` function will can only use the default image on that platform.
+Therefore this `testcontainers` function can only use the default image on that platform.
 However, it is possible to reference non-public IBM images or to build your own containers for other platforms - in particular for Linux on Arm64 systems for MacOS developers - and then refer to that private container image.

 Some of the controls assume options from an image built by the [`mq-container`](https://github.com/ibm-messaging/mq-container) scripts.
 That includes the default developer objects